Get the Best WordPress Backup

 Step 5: Import Your Local Site

-If you migrated your site manually, you’d have to upload your local site’s files to your new site with a File Transfer Protocol (FTP) client.
+If you decided to migrate your site manually, you’d have to upload your local site’s files to your new site with a File Transfer Protocol (FTP) client.
 Also, it would be necessary to use phpMyAdmin to import your old database.

 However, Duplicator Pro simplifies this process.
 After you set up your live website, open your WordPress dashboard and install Duplicator.
 Then, find the Import Backups page.